 Performance status of 0, 1, 2, or 3.

-Hepatic function: Patients must have a total bilirubin less than or equal to 2.0 mg/dl and ALT less than or equal to 5 times the upper limit of normal based on age- specific normal ranges.
+Hepatic function: Patients must have a total bilirubin less than or equal to 2.0 mg/dl and alanine aminotransferase (ALT) less than or equal to 5 times the upper limit of normal based on age- specific normal ranges.

 Ability to give informed consent.
 For patients less than 18 years of age, their legal guardian must give informed consent.
 Pediatric patients will be included in age appropriate discussion in order to obtain verbal assent.

-Recipients of unrelated donor transplants must sign a release of information form to authorize NMDP transfer of information to the NIH.
+Recipients of unrelated donor transplants must sign a release of information form to authorize National Marrow Donor Program (NMDP) transfer of information to the National Institutes of Health (NIH).

 Subjects of childbearing or child-fathering potential must be willing to use a medically acceptable form of birth control, which includes abstinence, while they are being treated on this study.

 Weight greater than or equal to 18 kg, and for unrelated donors only age greater than or equal to 18 years